top of page

 Our Beliefs

 What do we believe at Tabernacle?
 Like any church, we have a spectrum of opinions among our membership--but we are united by a core of shared principles.
 Some of these derive from our position in the mainstream of historic Christianity, while others spring from our distinctively Congregational way of being a Christian community.
+We are a member of the Congregational Federation, an association of 210 churches across Great Britain.

 Our Core Principles